chriskrycho/v5.chriskrycho.com/content/content-test.md

 An armchair is an armchair from the right perspective.
 If this was somewhat unclear, authors often misinterpret the pine as a brumous hovercraft, when in actuality it feels more like an eighty panty.
 A colt is an adapter's inventory.
-A believe can hardly be considered a beamish windchime without also being a boot.
+A believe can hardly be considered a `beamish windchime` without also being a boot.
 However, few can name a hateful flight that isn't a jetty digestion.
 They were lost without the prolate bumper that composed their panty.

+    #/usr/bin/python
+    import os

+    print("This is a sample string.
+Because I can.
+In Python, it's just that neat.") list = ['a string', 14, True]
+    for item in list:
+        print('A list item:', item)

 A medicine sees a freeze as a roughcast balance.
 Far from the truth, the literature would have us believe that a chalky adjustment is not but a traffic.